elharo/decache/README.md

 Python 3 library to extract files from browser caches.
 This is in the very earliest stages of experimentation.

-At the momeent, the cache lives somewhere like this:
+At the moment, the cache lives somewhere like this:

 $ ls /Users/elharo/Library/Caches/Firefox/Profiles/gtnrin5y.default-1427795996109/cache2
 doomed	entries	index